isabelroses/website/content/nix-shells.md

   LD_LIBRARY_PATH = lib.makeLibraryPath [ libglvnd ];
 };
 ```

+Comparing these two code snippets, `env` seems a lot cleaner and more readable.

 ## The cherry on top

-[direnv](https://github.com/nix-community/nix-direnv).
-This is a tool that allows you to have a `.envrc` file in your project that will automatically load the nix shell when you enter the directory.
+[nix-direnv](https://github.com/nix-community/nix-direnv) is a tool that allows you to have a `.envrc` file in your project that will automatically load the nix shell when you enter the directory.
 This is a great way to make sure that you are always in the correct environment.

-The files from before will not change but now the `.envrc` file will be added to the projet, and this will contain something like so:
+The files from before will not change but now the `.envrc` file will be added to the project, and this will contain something like so:

 ```sh
 if has nix_direnv_version; then